Amortized Bethe Free Energy Minimization for Learning MRFs: Learning with Amortized Bethe Free Energy Minimization

 We obtain our final learning objective by adding a term penalizing the distance between the marginal associated with node $v$ according to a \textit{particular} factor, and $\btau_v(v \param \bphi)$.
 Thus, the optimization problem~\eqref{eq:saddle} becomes

 where $d(\cdot, \cdot)$ is a non-negative distance or divergence calculated between the marginals (typically $L_2$ distance in experiments), $\lambda$ is a tuning parameter, and the notation $\btau(\bphi)$ refers to the entire vector of concatenated predicted marginals.
-We note that the number of penalty terms in~\eqref{eq:amortsaddle} scales with $|\mcF|$, since we penalize agreement with node marginals; an alternative objective that penalizes agreement between factor marginals is possible, but would scale with $|\mcF|^2$, which is likely too expensive for large models.
+We note that the number of penalty terms in~\eqref{eq:amortsaddle} scales with $|\mcF|$, since we penalize agreement with node marginals; an alternative objective that penalizes agreement between factor marginals is possible, but would scale with $|\mcF|^2$.